 Domestic Violence charges can also be enhanced to a 1st Degree Felony which carries penalties that range from 5 years to life imprisonment.

-Other problems a person convicted of domestic violence may encounter include the normal problems that plague persons who have a criminal background, and other issues like gaining employment around children and/or accessing your own children during child custody disputes could rear their ugly heads.
+Other challenges a person convicted of domestic violence may encounter include the normal problems that plague persons with a criminal background.
+Challenges like gaining employment around children and/or accessing your own children during child custody disputes could rear their ugly heads.

 There is also the added element of restraining/protective orders which carry their own particular hindrances.

-If you’re either guilty, or innocent, the circumstance is great enough to warrant a great response.
-There is no better response to accusations of a criminal charge like domestic violence than hiring a criminal law attorney who is experienced in picking apart these cases.
+If you’re either guilty or innocent, the circumstance is great enough to warrant a great response.
+There is no better response to accusations of a criminal charge like domestic violence than hiring a criminal law attorney that’s experienced in picking apart these cases.

-In any case, you’ll need a seasoned criminal defense lawyer like Christian Capitaine who understands how to tackle these types of cases.
-Our law office can be reached by phone, at 832-618-7831.
+In any case, you’ll need a seasoned criminal defense lawyer who understands how to tackle these types of cases.
+Our law office can be reached by phone at 832-618-7831.